Hillcrest Children's Home

-This program is being established to serve children and adolescents with developmental disabilities who have been removed from abusive and neglectful circumstances.
+The program serves children and adolescents with developmental disabilities who have been removed from abusive and neglectful circumstances.

-These children and adolescents may have any number of developmental and/or mental health conditions.
-Conditions can include, Intellectual Developmental Disorders, Communication Disorders (such as Language and Speech Disorders), Autism Spectrum Disorders, Specific Learning Disorders, Attention-Deficit/Hyperactivity Disorders, Motor Disorders (such as Tourette’s), and an array of other mental health conditions as a result of trauma and environmental factors they have experienced.
-Our program is designed to receive these children and adolescents as they are and then provide them with a sensory rich environment meant to captivate their minds and meet their sensory needs.
+These children and adolescents have any number of developmental and/or mental health conditions such as, Intellectual Developmental Disorders, Communication Disorders (Language and Speech Disorders), Autism Spectrum Disorders, Specific Learning Disorders, Attention- Deficit/Hyperactivity Disorders, Motor Disorders (such as Tourette’s), and an array of other mental health conditions as a result of trauma and environmental factors they have experienced.
+Our program receives these children and adolescents as they are and then provides them with a sensory rich environment meant to captivate their minds and meet their sensory needs.

-Our Developmental Disability Services Cottage will be equipped with rooms designed to meet the myriad of needs these children and adolescents will have.
-A crash and bump room will allow them opportunity to play, exercise, and laugh which can help with self-regulation.
-A sensory room will provide activities that satisfy needs involving vision, smell, sound and touch with a primary goal of encouraging motor skill development.
+Our Developmental Disability Services Cottage is equipped with rooms designed to meet the myriad of needs the children and adolescents have.
+A crash and bump room allows them opportunity to play, exercise, and laugh which helps with self-regulation.
+A sensory room provides activities that satisfy needs involving vision, smell, sound and touch with a primary goal of encouraging motor skill development.

-A calming room will be equipped with items to calm the senses such as cozy chairs that hug and bubble tubes, mirrors, and sound projectors to create wonder and calm the mind.
-Bedrooms will contain weighted stuffed animals, compression sheets, noise canceling headphones, Cozy Caves, and hanging hammock chairs designed to provide each child and adolescent with a sanctuary to which they can retreat when they find themselves over stimulated or simply ready for a good night of rest.
+The calming room includes items to calm the senses, such as cozy chairs that hug and bubble tubes, mirrors, and sound projectors to create wonder and calm the mind.
+Bedrooms contain weighted stuffed animals, compression sheets, noise canceling headphones, Cozy Caves, and hanging hammock chairs designed to provide each child and adolescent with a sanctuary to which they can retreat, when they find themselves over stimulated or simply ready for a good night of rest.

-This home will be staffed with 24-hour awake staff trained to address their specific needs and provide them with the nourishment and nurturance they need.
-Professional and clinical staff will work to accurately assess the conditions of these children and adolescents and provide needed treatment to help them achieve the highest degree of independence possible.
+This home is staffed with 24-hour awake staff trained to address specific needs and providing the nourishment and nurturance they need.
+Professional and clinical staff work to accurately assess the conditions of these children and adolescents and provide needed treatment to help them achieve the highest degree of independence possible.

 Where do vulnerable children and youth from harder places and more severe maltreatment go for help and healing?
 COMPACT is a proven, nationally accredited Qualified Residential Treatment Provider.
 These precious but hurting children and youth are given a family-style, Christ-centered path to redemptive living.
 We believe that “there are no throw-away children in this world,” and our QRTP is helping heal deep hurts in some of the most precious, but maltreated, youth.
 The QRTP gives them the extra care they need.